thedude0606/manusoptions/PROGRESS.md

 - Need to ensure the dashboard correctly displays all timeframes in a single table
 - Performance optimization for multi-timeframe calculations may be needed
 - Resolved: Options chain tab was failing due to incorrect API method name
+- Resolved: Options generations (Recommendations) tab was failing due to missing selected-symbol-store

 ## Next Steps
 1. Validate that the dashboard correctly displays all technical indicator timeframes
 2. Verify that the options chain tab now works correctly with the API method fix
+3. Verify that the options generations (Recommendations) tab now works correctly with the selected-symbol-store fix
-3. Create tests to validate the changes
+4. Create tests to validate the changes
-4. Optimize performance for multi-timeframe calculations if needed
+5. Optimize performance for multi-timeframe calculations if needed
-5. Continue updating documentation to reflect the new functionality
+6. Continue updating documentation to reflect the new functionality